aria1991/PD-typescript/README.md

 <!--more-->

-**Part 6:** Create a component for displaying the blood analyses list
+**Step 6:** Create a component for displaying the blood analyses list
 ```javascript
 import React from "react";
 import { PatientData } from "./patient-data";